Claudio Reyna: Austin FC

 On November 21, 2019, Reyna was named Sporting Director of another MLS expansion team, Austin FC.
 Reyna led the club in its 2021 inaugural season with his former US national team teammate, Austin FC head coach Josh Wolff.
 He guided the club through their first two seasons of existence, including an MLS Western Conference Finals appearance in 2022.

 On January 26, 2023, Reyna resigned from his role as sporting director amid a personal scandal, remaining as a technical advisor for the club.
 He had left the club entirely by April 17, 2023.

 Personal life

 Reyna married Danielle Egan, then a member of the United States women's national soccer team, in July 1997, one week after attending the FIFA All-Star Game in Hong Kong and two weeks after the U.S. team's World Cup qualifier at El Salvador.
-They had four children: Jack (1999–2012), Giovanni (born 2002), Joah-Mikel, and Carolina.
+They had four children: Jack (1999–2012), Giovanni (born 2002), Joah-Mikel (2007), and Carolina (2009).
+Jack was born in Wolfsburg, Germany; Giovanni was born in Sunderland, England; Joah-Mikel was born in Austin, Texas, U.S.; and Carolina was born in Bedford, New York, U.S..
 Jack died of brain cancer in 2012.
 Giovanni, named after former Rangers teammate Giovanni van Bronckhorst, transferred from the New York City FC development academy to Borussia Dortmund's academy in November 2018.
+Carolina attends St. Stephen's Episcopal School and represents the USA on the United States women's national under-17 soccer team.
 The family resided for a time in Bedford, New York.

 In February 2012, Reyna and fellow New Jersey native Tony Meola were elected to the National Soccer Hall of Fame, with Reyna named on 96% of the ballots.

 Reyna speaks fluent English and Spanish and is conversational in German.